CapeSoft Email Server

 The Web Admin login will be display, at which point the user name and password that was configured for web admin (see above) should be entered.

 The web admin interface provides the same options as the standard Email Server interface.
-Click on a catagory on the left hand menu to display that option.
+Click on a category on the left hand menu to display that option.

 The Web Admin provides the ability to manage your mailboxes, aliases and other settings